clgrogan/FavoriteComponent-NG/README.md

 ### Favorite Component Displaying Data & Handling Events

-<p>Exercise to create a component that allows the selection of a favorite icon and toggling.
+Exercise to create a component that allows the selection of a favorite icon and toggling.

 The instructor suggested using the bootstrap components glyphicons.
 This was dropped in v4
 a.
 I may just use (HTML text && || color) || FontAwesome.